 Advanced degrees offer more options, especially for nurses.
 If you’re interested in a more autonomous role, consider an online Master of Science in Nursing (MSN) degree.

-Spring Arbor University’s online MSN students can choose from the following tracks:
+In Spring Arbor University’s online MSN program, students can choose from the following tracks:

 - MSN- Nurse Practitioner (Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, Primary Care Pediatric Nurse Practitioner or Adult-Gerontology Nurse Practitioner)

 There are also bridge programs available for students who do not yet hold a bachelor’s in nursing but want to pursue a master’s degree.